gmacini/hibernate-sqlite-id-creation-bug/README.md

 1) Table working-id-with-generation-type-auto: the field 'id' is created correctly with Data Type INTEGER.

-2) Table not-working-id-with-generation-type-identity: he field 'id' is created with the incorrect type ANY because the generation type is set to IDENTITY.
+2) Table not-working-id-with-generation-type-identity: the field 'id' is created with the incorrect type ANY because the generation type is set to IDENTITY.